 If you’ve forgotten to perform this Istilam, or you’re finding it difficult to return to the line of the Hajar al-Aswad due to crowding or tiredness, it may be omitted.
 However, you can do Istilam anywhere else in Masjid al-Haram, as long as you’re facing the Hajar al-Aswad.

 Proceed to Safa

-Proceed to the hill of Safa, which is located in line with the Hajar al-Aswad.
-There is a white sign which indicates where it is.
+Proceed to the hill of Safa, which is located inside Masjid al-Haram in line with the Hajar al-Aswad.
+There are signs which indicate where it is.
 As you’re approaching Safa, it is Sunnah to recite the following:

 ِإِنَّ الصَّفَا وَالْمَرْوَةَ مِن شَعَائِرِ اللَّهِ